golangci/golangci-lint/internal/go/cache/readme.md

 ## Previous History

-Based on the initial PR/commit the based in a mix between go1.12 and go1.13:
+Based on the initial PR/commit this was based in a mix between go1.12 and go1.13:
 - cache.go (go1.13)
 - cache_test.go (go1.12?)
 - default.go (go1.12?)